Suikoden V: Setting

-Suikoden V takes place in the Queendom of Falena, portraying the events of that region of the Suikoden world eight years before the events in Suikoden and 142 years after the events in Suikoden IV (~IS 449).
+Suikoden V takes place in the Queendom of Falena, portraying the events of that region of the Suikoden world six years before the events in Suikoden and 142 years after the events in Suikoden IV (~IS 449).
 The Queendom of Falena is a relatively rich land sustained by the Feitas River, which connects its disparate parts and enables trade and communication.
 It is ruled by Queen Arshtat and her husband Ferid, who have been a balancing and steady force since the demise of her somewhat rash mother.
 However, the tensions of the past have not been entirely settled.
 Arshtat's mother and aunt had been engaged in a covert struggle for power over the succession.
 Falena's government also has powerful nobles who maintain their own separate forces, loyal to them.
 Arshtat's hand in marriage was seen as key to gaining power in the future by the nobles; a civil war was narrowly averted when Ferid, a neutral outsider, won the Sacred Games and thus the right to marry Arshtat.

-Arshtat and Ferid begat two heirs, the Prince (named by the player, called Freyjdour in the manga) and Lymsleia.
+Arshtat and Ferid begat two heirs, the Prince (named by the player, called Freyjadour in the manga) and Lymsleia.
 At the beginning of Suikoden V, the time has come for Lymsleia's Sacred Games, a gladiatorial tournament in which the winner may ask for the future Queen's hand in marriage.
 (As a Queendom rather than a Kingdom, the first-born female is in line for the throne.)
 Aside from the many freelancers, suitors, and independent nobles who desire this prize, the two most powerful noble houses both bear a special interest in it; like with Arshtat's Sacred Games, Lymsleia's hand could prove a crucial advantage.
 The Godwins believe that Falena needs to be more centralized, powerful and perhaps expansionistic.
 The Barows seek more to rebuild and trade with foreign nations.
 The Barows faction has of late been somewhat on the decline, though they are still powerful; a recent war with the neighboring New Armes Kingdom was fought on Barows-allied lands, while the Godwins remained safe and untouched in the west of Falena, perhaps explaining the Barows wish to not further antagonize Armes.
 The royal family and others worry that if a Godwin or Barows were to win, it might well trigger another struggle.